 Section 2.
 The member receiving the greatest number of votes for each office will be elected to that office.
 In case of a tie vote, the new board member will be decided by ballot vote at the annual business meeting.
 In case of an unopposed nomination, the election will be declared by acclimation.

 Section 3.
 Results of the election will be announced in the first issue of the AACE Newsletter following the election.

 Section 4.
 Any person who has been elected but has not yet assumed office and is unable to serve will be replaced by nomination from the floor and a special election during the annual business meeting.
 Following the business meeting, when an officer or board member ceases to qualify for office, Article III, Section 4 of the Constitution will be followed.

 Section 5.
 The Board of Directors will expeditiously conduct a special election in accordance with the above procedures when the position of President-elect becomes vacant.
 In the interim, the Immediate Past President will temporarily assume the duties of President-elect until the special election results are validated.
 In the absence of the Immediate Past President, the order of succession shall be AACE President, Secretary, Treasurer, Historian, Director for Employer Relations, Director for Four-Year or Two-Year College Relations.

-For the purpose of considering amendments to the Constitution and Bylaws and conducting other Association business, a business meeting will be held during the Fall and Spring Conferences.
+For the purpose of considering amendments to the Constitution and Bylaws and conducting other Association business, a business meeting will be held during the Spring Conference.
 The members in attendance at the business meeting will constitute a quorum.
 The secretary shall notify the AACE membership of a business meeting thirty (30) days in advance.